Best wisteria locations in London

 When to see wisteria in London?

 Wisteria season in London is fleeting but beautiful.
-Weather can influence how early in the season the purple blooms will burst to life, but mid-spring – anywhere from late April to mid-May – will usually guarantee the best time for peak wisteria season.
+Weather can influence how early in the season the purple blooms will burst to life, but mid-spring – anywhere from mid-April to mid-May – will usually guarantee the best time for peak wisteria season.
+If you’re visiting London during spring, I’d recommend adding in some time to wander the best neighbourhoods to spot wisteria into your itinerary.

 Where to see wisteria in London